migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 2024-08-28 Wed: Continued the multiple leg configuration.
 [Reimplemented](https://github.com/sunwavesun/pcli/commit/c00e54f985b0e42aa29687da82c950029004db35) the option mint logic.
 Public demo ETA 09-05 (Fri).

-2024-08-27 Tue (on call 12 hr): Began reworking option logic to include multiple leg configuration.
+2024-08-27 Tue (on call): Began reworking option logic to include multiple leg configuration.

-2024-08-26 Mon (on call 12 hr): Users are required to first [approve and deposit](https://deeznuts.panoptic.xyz/new-position) the amount of assets in order to mint an option.
+2024-08-26 Mon (on call): Users are required to first [approve and deposit](https://deeznuts.panoptic.xyz/new-position) the amount of assets in order to mint an option.
 However, if there is not sufficient collateral, the option would not be minted.
 The deposits are not reverted, rather the users receive Panoptics versions of these tokens.
 This is the same case for the current Panoptics beta version (official version not yet released).
 Working on to see if it is possible to first check if the collateral are sufficient prior to the deposits.

 ---

-2024-08-25 Sun (12 hr): Continued and completed the code review for [PR 4735](https://github.com/harmony-one/harmony/pull/4735).
+2024-08-25 Sun (12 hr; on call): Continued and completed the code review for [PR 4735](https://github.com/harmony-one/harmony/pull/4735).
 Inspecting the developments necessary for account abstraction and smart contract in order to coordinate with Konstantin.

-2024-08-24 Sat (1 hr): Finalized option minting logic.
+2024-08-24 Sat (5 hr; on call): Finalized option minting logic.

-2024-08-23 Fri (on call 12 hr): Analyzing the recently added [RPCs](https://github.com/harmony-one/harmony/pull/4735) for boot nodes.
+2024-08-23 Fri (on call): Analyzing the recently added [RPCs](https://github.com/harmony-one/harmony/pull/4735) for boot nodes.
 Continued the reimplementation.

-2024-08-22 Thu (on call 12 hr): Familiarizing rollback methods for validators with the newest upgrades.
+2024-08-22 Thu (on call): Familiarizing rollback methods for validators with the newest upgrades.
 [Reimplemented]() option minting logic in order to improve gas usage.

-2024-08-21 Wed (on call 12 hr): [Implemented](https://github.com/sunwavesun/pcli/commit/f53c6d5e58971912db574b9978f06409463c0fbf) Uniswap V3 and Panoptic pool core functionality.
+2024-08-21 Wed (on call): [Implemented](https://github.com/sunwavesun/pcli/commit/f53c6d5e58971912db574b9978f06409463c0fbf) Uniswap V3 and Panoptic pool core functionality.
 It was previously implemented but had to be rewritten due to bug related to token transfer and pool creation.
 Will work on reimplementing option logic tomorrow.

 2024-08-20 Tue: Fixed the bug.
 The transactions must be sent using `legacy` mode.
 If not, the transactions will be processed in ununiformed order.
 Will make the repo public tomorrow.